Fed's Williams says rate policy must be patient, data dependent

-SOMERSET, N.J.
-(Reuters) - The U.S. Federal Reserve must be patient and guided by data when considering whether to raise interest rates, New York Fed President John Williams said on Friday, in remarks reinforcing the central bank’s commitment to a wait-and-see approach.
+SOMERSET, N.J., Jan 18 (Reuters) - The U.S. Federal Reserve must be patient and guided by data when considering whether to raise interest rates, New York Fed President John Williams said on Friday, in remarks reinforcing the central bank’s commitment to a wait-and-see approach.

 Williams said inflation pressures remain mild yet the economic “tailwinds” that boosted the economy in 2019 “have lost their gust,” including due to an ongoing partial shutdown of the U.S. government.